Fyruz/Twitch-BossMode/README.md

 # Twitch-BossMode
 Python project to create a Twitch chat minigame.
-Free to use / modify
+Free to use / modify.